Level 3: Corridors and Chasms

 Due to Durdam's unusually diminutive size, he uses small gear.
 Durdam’s corpse has a menagerie of items, including a +1 dagger (2302), a buckler (5gp), a sling (0gp), Potion of Invisibility (CL3)(300gp), Potion of Reduce Person (CL1) (50gp), Three doses of Universal Solvent (150gp), an Ioun Torch (75gp), a Key of Lock Jamming (400gp), five helpings of Dwarven Fire Ale (250gp), and an Hourglass that times increments of one minute (20gp).

 If Durdam is attacked he will turn into a Wraith Spawn, but whisper the number “5” as he is killed.

 Room 12: Hatching Dragons

 Behind these two dragons is a hatching egg.
-Without interference, the egg will hatch in three rounds (give the egg a place at the end of the initiative order).
+Without interference, the egg will hatch in two rounds (using the hatching dragon's initiative).
 Out will pop a Wyrmling Crystal Dragon (600xp).
 The Crystal Dragon will be staggered for a turn, and then join the fight at full strength.
 There is a decent sized hole in the egg when our heroes arrive, and the Crystal Dragon can be attacked through it.
 The Dragon is considered flat footed while he is breaking out of his shell, and will not take any actions except to escape his eggy prison.